openstack-archive/sahara/doc/source/userdoc/guest-requirements.rst

 * mysql
 * hive

-See :doc:`diskimagebuilder` for instructions on building images for this plugin.
+See :doc:`vanilla_imagebuilder` for instructions on building images for this plugin.

 HDP Plugin
 ----------